Budgie Toys No.224

 The first Morestone models had no identification but later 'Made in England' was added inside the cab on the left side.
 This Budgie continued but there was no other id.

 In 1971, the Railway Engine was re-issued by Modern Products for H Seener Ltd with some casting changes.
 The side lettering was replaced by flat panels to hold yellow & black transfers or labels and new colours of metallic-brown, black, and dark green were added.
-For details of the Series 2 Budgie Lococmotives see Budgie 224-2 Railway Engine
+For details of the Series 2 Budgie Lococmotives and boxes see Budgie 224-2 Railway Engine

 Budgie No.224 Railway Engine